 You’ll need at least one director who can be either a natural person or a legal entity.
 Although it’s optional to appoint a secretary, many companies do.
 This secretary can be an individual or a corporation, resident, or non-resident.

-Benefits of The Bahamas Subsidiary Setup Process
+Benefits of Setting Up a Bahamas Subsidiary

 Completing the subsidiary setup process means you get to start working in The Bahamas.
 You won’t have to worry about your parent company incurring any liability, and you can also run your subsidiary using a different process than what your parent company uses.